aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 # Business Technology Implementation

-Between 2018 and mid-2020, I successfully implemented a digital transformation to a startup in the construction sector and moved the enterprise forward by enabling the delivery of works to all 70+ construction workers, with the implementation of digital methodologies and communication in real time at each construction site and at the same time managing all logistics aspects of construction works through a cloud logistics platform, also designed from start by me, developed, and coded.
-Currently consists of 2 android Apps, an MS Windows desktop App in.NETCore.
-All connecting to a cloud server API and where data is stored and shared among devices using current encryption standards.
+Between 2018 and mid-2020, I successfully implemented a digital transformation to a startup in the construction sector and moved the enterprise forward by enabling the delivery of works to all 70+ construction workers, with the implementation of digital methodologies and communication in real-time at each construction site and at the same time managing all logistics aspects of construction works through a cloud logistics platform, also designed from start by me, developed, and coded.
+Currently consists of 2 Android apps, an MS Windows desktop App in.NETCore.
+All connect to a cloud server API and where data is stored and shared among devices using current encryption standards.

 The current state of development allows remote human resource management using a location-sensitive attendance log system where the worker, at the construction site, uses his company smartcard, union card, or smartphone to register entrance and exit the perimeter of the construction site.
 It is also possible to document all construction building materials delivered at each construction site: each time a truck arrives at the site, a designated worker opens an entry in the system and adds a photocopy of the delivery document for the materials that are being unloaded.
 You can download a testing version of the software at